Ebiroll/qemu_esp32/README.md

 ```

-###Test with loader scripts
+###Tests with loader scripts

-Tried to add a new section in loader script to place a function at reset vector,
+I tried to add a new section in loader script to place a function at reset vector,

 ```
 #define RESET_ATTR __attribute__((section(".boot")))